Tech-at-DU/d3-tutorial/08-axis/readme.md

 	...
 ```

 We will use these numbers later in the code to determine the size and position of the elements we draw.

 ## Time Scale

-The horizontal axis in the previous example used a linear scale with a range of 40 to 560.
+The horizontal axis in the previous example used a linear scale: `d3.scaleLinear()`, with a range of 40 to 560.
 D3 provides `d3.scaleTime()` to convert a domain of dates into a range.

+### Parsing dates

 For this to work we need to provide D3 with date objects.
 Currently our data has dates in string format.